jaydennair/mnist-nn-from-scratch/README.md

 # Project Overview
 This project is a from-scratch implementation of a simple neural network to classify handwritten digits from the MNIST dataset — using only NumPy, Pandas, and Matplotlib.
 No machine learning libraries like TensorFlow or PyTorch were used.

 ## Model Architecture
 The model architecture includes:
+- dense multilayer perceptron (MLP) neural network
 - An input layer with 784 neurons (one for each pixel in a 28x28 image)
 - Two hidden layers with 10 neurons each
 - An output layer with 10 neurons (representing digits 0 through 9)